Aspose/releases.aspose.com/content/en/barcode/php/release-notes/2026/aspose-barcode-for-php-via-java-26-4-release-notes.md

 and ***isOnlyRequestedTypes()*** have been added to the
 ***Aspose\Barcode\Recognition\BarcodeSettings*** class.

-When enabled, ***Aspose\Barcode\Recognition\BarCodeReader*** returns only barcode types explicitly specified in the decoding settings.
+When enabled, ***Aspose\Barcode\Recognition\BarCodeReader*** returns only the barcode types explicitly specified in the decoding settings.
 Compatible or equivalent barcode types are excluded from the results, even if they can be successfully recognized.

-When disabled, compatible and equivalent barcode types may be returned according to internal type mapping (for example, EAN-13 may also be returned when UPC-A is specified as the decoding type).
+When disabled, compatible and equivalent barcode types may be returned according to internal type mapping.
+For example, EAN-13 may also be returned when UPC-A is specified as the decoding type.

 ```php
 public function test()